-- 48 The Ministry of Transport does not recommend progressing with Option 2. - 49 While this option would enable the 5 9(2)(1) to be funded and thereby free up funding headroom within Public Transport Infrastructure Activity Class to enable other projects to be funded, there is uncertainty as to which other projects would be funded.
+- The Ministry of Transport does not recommend progressing with Option 2. - While this option would enable the sequence of the funded and thereby free up funding headroom within Public Transport Infrastructure Activity Class to enable other projects to be funded, there is uncertainty as to which other projects would be funded.
 Without this certainty, it is challenging to recommend allocating the full quantum of funding only towards the Public Transport Infrastructure Activity Class.